PeterNaydenov/log/README.md

 const log = createLog ( options, logFunction )   // Create a log

 /**
+ *  options - object.
+If you need to provide logFunction but no options -> set it to empty object. {}
  *  option properties:
- *   - level: Available to logFunction as 'logLevel'
+ *   - level: Available to logFunction as 'logLevel'.
  *   - type: Overwrite default message type
  *   - deffaultMessageLevel: Overwrite default message level
  *   - all custom props are available in logFunction